-Once all appropriate admission documents are received, the Admissions Committee will begin immediate review of the applicant's file.
+Once all appropriate admission documents are received, the Office of Graduate Admissions will begin immediate review of the applicant's file.
 An admissions decision will be made within 24-48 hours, and the applicant will be communicated by mail or email.